OnurOksuz59005/solutions_repo/docs/1 Physics/1 Mechanics/Problem_1.md

-# Problem 1: Investigating the Range as a Function of the Angle of Projection
+#Investigating the Range of a Projectile as a Function of the Angle of Projection

 ## Motivation